kimatron/divelog/README.md

 [PEP8CI](https://pep8ci.herokuapp.com/) app was used to lint the code.
 It was helpful to edit with then copy the fixed code back into VS Code.
 After a ropey start with many errors that gave me a fright initially, I got it down to no errors without too much hardship.
+Most of the issues involved having lines that had too many characters, white space, or wrong indents.

 ![pep8_validation](documentation/linterpass.png)
 #   Deployment